RENCI-NRIG/COMET-Accumulo/specifications/README.md

 ## 2. Authorization principles

 Comet relies on a combination of X.509 certificates and tokens to authorize operations.
-Two types of certificates are allows:
+Two types of client certificates are allowd:

 - Valid certificates - certificates that may not be traceable to a trust root or self-signed certificates, but are otherwise valid
 - Trusted certificates - valid certificates that can be traced to one of the trust roots in possession of the Comet instance

+Also for some operations, a client certificate is optional.

 Two types of tokens are used: